Pituffik Space Base: Remote tracking station

-Thule Tracking Station (TTS) is operated by Thule Air Base, using the callsign POGO.
-The station 76°30′57″N 68°36′0″W) is a U.S. Space Force installation in Greenland, near the base, and has a Remote Tracking Station (callsign: Polar Orbiting Geophysical Observatory (POGO)) of the Satellite Control Network.
+Thule Tracking Station (TTS) is operated by Pituffik Space Base, using the callsign POGO.
+The station 76°30′57″N 68°36′0″W) is a US Space Force installation in Greenland, near the base, and has a Remote Tracking Station (callsign: Polar Orbiting Geophysical Observatory (POGO)) of the Satellite Control Network.

 It was originally the classified 6594th Test Wing's Operating Location 5 designated by Air Force Systems Command on 15 October 1961: the station was operational on 30 March 1962, with "transportable antenna vans parked in an old Strategic Air Command bomb assembly building."

 The permanent RTS equipment was emplaced in 1964, and a communications terminal was emplaced on Pingarssuit Mountain—Thule Site N-32 (moved to Thule Site J in 1983.

+Based units

+Notable units based at Pituffik Space Base: